dartanhansv/cisco-certifications/03-automation/README.md

 # 🤖 Automation and Programmability

 Welcome!
-This folder contains summaries of my study notes related to network automation and programmability.
+This folder contains summaries of my study notes related to **network automation and programmability**.

-These notes are structured to support anyone preparing for Cisco certifications by providing structured and easy-to-digest material.
+These notes are designed to help **Cisco certification candidates** by presenting structured, easy-to-digest material.

+Automation plays a key role in **improving network efficiency, reducing manual configuration efforts, and enhancing scalability**.
+Understanding these concepts is essential for modern networking.

 ---